 - Working with community colleges to inform and educate the next generation of child care providers.

-- And creating viable child care options for second- and third-shift workers.
+- Creating viable child care options for second- and third-shift workers.

-While there are several organizations committed to helping solve Iowa’s child care crisis—many struggle to secure the financial support they need.
-As a grantmaking foundation, we understand the crucial role funding plays in helping nonprofits accomplish their missions.
-That’s why the Iowa Women’s Foundation established the Child Care Solutions Fund.
+There are several organizations committed to helping solve Iowa’s child care crisis, but most struggle to secure the necessary financial support.
+As a grantmaking foundation, IWF is well aware that funding plays a crucial role in helping nonprofits accomplish their missions.
+For that reason, the Iowa Women’s Foundation established the Child Care Solutions Fund.

-Funds from this initiative will be invested in organizations and institutions that focus on strategies to increase women’s economic security by decreasing the work force gap through access to quality, affordable child care.
+These funds are invested in organizations and institutions that focus on strategies to increase women’s economic security by decreasing the workforce gap through access to quality, affordable child care.

-As IWF collaborates across the state, this work could not be accomplished without the support of many partners who are committed to tackling the child care crisis.
-As a huge piece of the puzzle to women’s economic self-sufficiency and for the growth and strength of Iowa’s businesses, we are grateful to our partners’ support as we work to overcome this barrier, which is a huge piece of the puzzle in improving the lives of women and girls in Iowa.
+This work could not be accomplished without the support of IWF’s statewide partners who are committed to tackling the child care crisis.
+We are grateful for our partners’ support as we work to overcome this barrier, which is a huge piece of the puzzle in improving the lives of women and girls in Iowa.

-- Join the Building Community Child Care Solutions task force and use your talents to help us implement solutions.
-Download our contact list to get in touch with the person leading efforts in your community.
+- Join your local Building Community Child Care Solutions Collaborative by downloading our contact list and getting in touch with a contact in your community.

-- Stay informed on the issues and check in on the progress we’re making by liking and following IWF on Facebook and reading our blog.
+- Stay informed by liking and following IWF on Facebook and reading our blog.